Let us conjure you a sensuously sorcerous mix of spiritual delights. Or just have a dry gin martini, stirred.

 Splash the vermouth into a cocktail glass, swirl until it's got legs, then pour into the shaker.
 Add vodka.
 Swirl-shake with cracked ice until painfully cold.
 Strain with circular motion into the glass.
 This is what I make for Bianca.

 There are of course myriad variations of this drink.
 Use a cocktail onion as a garnish on a true dry martini and you're drinking a Gibson.
 Use red vermouth instead of the dry white, and you've got a Sweet Martini.
-A Vodka Martini of course uses vodka instead of gin, and a vodka martini garnished with a black olive is known as a Buckeye.
-I've also heard that a gin martini garnished with a black olive will get you shot.
+A Vodka Martini garnished with a black olive is known as a Buckeye.
+I've also been told that a gin martini garnished with a black olive will get you shot.

 Another note of interest is the proof of the gin used.
 If your martinis are extra strong instead of extra dry, consider that the British and the Canadians prefer a smoother, milder 80-proof gin rather than the stronger American stock.
 And well, hey...the British perfected gin, did they not?